ncasaux/camel-plantuml/README.md

 ## How it works
 This tool needs to have access to a running Camel context instance.
 It uses the Camel JMX MBeans (which are enabled by default in Camel), and particularly the ones related to routes and processors.
 Therefore, this tool does NOT work during design time or coding of the Camel routes.
-It requires an actual running Camel Context.
+It requires an actual running Camel context.

 Following processors are handled:
 - SendProcessor (`to`)